Journalist Joe Galloway, chronicler of Vietnam War, dies - NewsBreak

 A native of Refugio, Texas, Galloway spent 22 years as a war correspondent and bureau chief for United Press International, including serving four tours in Vietnam.
 He then worked for U.S. News & World Report magazine and Knight Ridder newspapers in a series of overseas roles, including reporting from the Persian Gulf War in 1991.

-Galloway died Wednesday morning, his wife, Grace Galloway, told The Associated Press, after being hospitalized near their home in Concord, North Carolina.
-He is also survived by two sons and a stepdaughter.
+Galloway died Wednesday morning, his wife Grace Galloway told AP, after being hospitalized near their home in Concord, North Carolina.
+He is also survived by two sons and a step daughter.

 “He was the kindest, most gentle and loving man,” Grace Galloway said.
 “He loved the boys and girls of the U.S. military.
 He loved his country.”